zuplo/zudoku/README.md

 ## Introduction

-**Zudoku** is an open-source, highly customizable API documentation framework for building quality developer experiences around OpenAPI documents.
+**Zudoku** (pronounced "zoo-doh-koo") is an open-source, highly customizable API documentation framework for building quality developer experiences around OpenAPI and, soon, GraphQL documents.

 Because great API documentation frameworks should be: